kean/Nuke/README.md

 ```

 > In case you want all image views to have the same behavior, you can modify `ImageLoadingOptions.shared`.

+Please keep in mind that the built-in extensions for image views are designed to get you up and running as quickly as possible.
+If you want to have more control, or use some of the advanced features, like animated images, it is recommended to use `ImagePipeline` directly in your custom views.

 ### `ImageRequest`